 She lives with her youngest son and being frail already has not been in a position of power.

 Brian’s younger brother told him that he believes he brought the virus home two weeks ago from a Christian youth camp in Georgia.
 Now, brother, sister-in-law and niece and nephew are all, “very, very sick.”
-I’m still waiting to hear wether or not they have the Delta Variant.
+I’m still waiting to hear whether or not they have the Delta Variant.
 I’m betting they do.

 Unnecessary, avoidable.
 Despicable.